efskap/sefr/README.md

 ```

 The following fields are supported:
-- icon: the icon displayed in the prompt
+- `icon`: the icon displayed in the prompt
-- icon_bg: background color of the icon
+- `icon_bg`: background color of the icon
-- icon_fg: foreground color of the icon
+- `icon_fg`: foreground color of the icon
-- text: The text displayed after the icon in the prompt
+- `text`: The text displayed after the icon in the prompt
-- text_bg: background color for the text
+- `text_bg`: background color for the text
-- text_fg: foreground color for the text
+- `text_fg`: foreground color for the text

 The fields are all strings except for colors (`*_bg`, `*_fg`).
 They can be strings (corresponding to [the color names here](https://github.com/TimonPost/crossterm/blob/master/crossterm_style/src/enums/color.rs)), 8-bit numbers (corresponding to [Ansi color codes](https://jonasjacek.github.io/colors/)), or 8-bit RGB tuples like `[255,255,255]`